 There are approximately 9.6 million adults in England with musculoskeletal conditions, such as back pain or arthritis.
 This costs the UK economy around 7.4 billion pounds a year through lost working days.
 There is evidence demonstrating that early intervention with physiotherapy delivers significant, cost-effective clinical improvements for these patients.

 We are currently undertaking work on a range of projects to develop, evaluate and introduce modern therapy approaches for application in the NHS, in the UK.
 Our research focuses on creating effective interventions that can be utilised by health professionals and patients and our work has been instrumental in informing how national and local health care commissioners decide the best use of limited health resources.
-Our work spans a range of themes, musculoskeletal conditions, patient populations and approaches to rehabilitation:

 We collaborate with investigators from a range of clinical disciplines, both within Oxford and elsewhere, and we work closely with the Oxford Clinical Trials Research Unit (OCTRU) to ensure that our evaluation of technologies is of the highest quality.